megasus777/mega-cli-ai/README.md

 - Real-time typing animation for a ChatGPT-like experience.
 - Retains last 2 interactions for context memory.
 - Perfect formatting for easy reading in terminal.
-- Works on Linux terminals (Kali, Ubuntu, etc.), Also on Windows WSL and Termux.
+- Works on Linux terminals (Kali, Ubuntu, etc.), Also on Windows WSL and Termux as Well.

 ---